-- Follow the EPA Renovation, Repair, and Painting (RRP) Program Rule in pre-1978 homes, as well as the DOE Lead-Safe Weatherization practices. - Document all testing, containment, and clean-up practices with forms and photos.
+- Follow the EPA Renovation, Repair, and Painting (RRP) Program Rule in pre-1978 homes. - Document all testing, containment, and clean-up practices with forms and photos.
 Do not keep test swabs as they are not necessary to document testing and often change color over time.